Ianis Zicu: Third spell at Dinamo București

 Freed from his contract with Inter Milan, Zicu returned to Dinamo București.
 He signed a four-year deal with the reigning champions, having been sought by coach Mircea Rednic, with the aim of reaching the Champions League group stage.
 However, in the 6th minute of the first leg in the third qualifying round against Lazio Roma, he left the field after having his right knee injured by Guglielmo Stendardo, and his side lost with 4–2 on aggregate.
 That injury kept him off the field for six months.
 After returning in February 2009, he suffered another injury in April of the same year during a 4–4 draw against Universitatea Craiova, leading to an 11-month absence from the field.
 During the period between the two injuries, he also played for the team's satellite, Dinamo II, in the second league.
-He scored a spectacular goal by kicking the ball with the heel over the goalkeeper after receiving a 60-meter pass in a 5–2 loss to FC Botoșani.
+He scored a spectacular goal for them by flicking the ball with the heel over the goalkeeper after receiving a 60-meter pass in a 5–2 loss to FC Botoșani.
 This goal gained attention, even from the Italian press, with Corriere dello Sport writing:"What a great goal the former Inter player scored."
-In the 2009–10 Europa League, he helped Dinamo fulfill "The wonder from Liberec" by winning with 3–0 the away game against Slovan Liberec, as the first leg was lost with the same score, qualifying after the penalty shoot-out to the group stage.
+In the 2009–10 Europa League, he helped Dinamo achieve what was dubbed "The wonder from Liberec" by winning the away game 3–0 against Slovan Liberec to force a penalty shoot-out after losing the first leg by the same score, ultimately qualifying to the group stage.